 Mr. Ho Tan Minh, Chief of Office of the Department of Education and Training of Ho Chi Minh City, said that the Department has coordinated with sectors, districts and counties to draft an official dispatch guiding the implementation of Resolution 04/2023 of the People's Council of Ho Chi Minh City.

-Based on the content and collection framework prescribed by decentralization, public educational institutions, based on the actual situation, material conditions and parents' needs, develop revenue and expenditure estimates for each specific content, suitable for each unit in the 2023-2024 school year.
+Based on the content and collection framework prescribed by decentralization, public educational institutions, based on the actual situation, material conditions and parents' needs, develop revenue and expenditure estimates for each specific content, suitable for each unit for the 2023-2024 school year.

 In addition, the Department also requested to strengthen inspection, examination and supervision of revenue and expenditure at the beginning of the school year, promptly correcting the situation of collecting illegal fees.